 Don’t be ashamed of getting help.
 Seeing a counsellor earlier rather than later is a fantastic way to process grief, and stop lingering issues from developing into a mental health crisis; Cruse Bereavement care offer free advice and support.
 I found a fantastic counsellor through The Counselling Directory.

-This is a topic I’ll be writing much, much more on, including tips for how to deal with grief and many discussions on the nature of loss.
+Grief and mental health are topics I’ll be writing more on, including tips for how to deal with grief.
 But in the meantime, all I can do is send my thoughts of compassion to anybody struggling with the loss of a loved one.
 You aren’t alone.
 I’d also direct anybody looking for more information to the wonderful charity, Mind; this page discusses the range of mental health problems that can come about after a bereavement.